StreetCatLove/hellostreetcat/divest.md

 * Make twitch sub emotes available to everyone
 * Plan a sunset date for your twitch content
 * Have a way to direct viewers to twitch ad block tools like <a href="https://github.com/pixeltris/TwitchAdSolutions">TwitchAdSolutions</a>
+* Use a timer with the <a href="https://github.com/StreetCatLove/recs">Content Recommendation Site</a> to promote our #DivestFromTwitch partners and other recommended creators

 Follow the <a href="https://legal.twitch.com/legal/terms-of-service">Twitch TOS</a>.
 The simulcasting guidelines are:
 * You ensure that the quality of Twitch users’ experience of your Simulcast is, at a minimum, no less than the experience on other platforms or services, including by your engagement with the Twitch community, for example, via chat.